Biden takes nostalgic journey amid a search for votes

 But with Trump and his allies raising baseless concerns about fraud in mail-in voting and vote counting, Biden campaign officials were taking seriously the possibility that Trump might offer a misleading portrayal of the election results.

-Asked if he will respond if Trump claims victory prematurely, Biden insisted that voters would determine the outcome.
+Asked whether he will respond if Trump claims victory prematurely, Biden insisted that voters would determine the outcome.

 “Presidents don’t decide what votes are counted and not counted,” he said.
 “Voters determine who’s president.
 No matter what he does, no matter what he says, the votes are going to be counted.”